-- The story "Type Cast" in issue #24 of Creepy featured a main character who, forced into horror roles even though he hated them, got in-character by actually mutilating corpses, sacrificing animals &etc. He eventually snapped from the guilt and pressure and strangled his agent, ending up in an asylum which he was mistakenly released from some time later.
-The asylum director, calling to check up on him, was informed that he had a job at another studio.
-The picture he was appearing in?
+- The story "Type Cast" in issue #24 of Creepy featured Roland Bryce, who, forced into horror roles despite hating them, gets in-character by actually mutilating corpses, sacrificing animals and so on.
+He eventually snaps from guilt and pressure and strangles his agent, ending up in an asylum, which he's mistakenly released from some time later.
+The asylum director, calling to check on him, is informed that he has a job at another studio.
+The picture he's appearing in?
 The Story of Jack the Ripper...

 - In Castle, Natalie Rhodes is preparing to play Nikki Heat.
 To do so, she shadows Kate Beckett, the detective who inspired the character, imitating and analyzing everything she does.
 Hilarity Ensues.